AEADataEditor/aea-de-guidance/README.md

----
-layout: withtoc
-title: "Unofficial guidance on various topics by the AEA Data Editor"
+# "Unofficial guidance on various topics by the AEA Data Editor"
----

 These web pages provide unofficial and developing guidance on the implementation of the American Economic Association (AEA)'s Data and Code Availability Policy.
 We also provide links to [generic guidance](https://social-science-data-editors.github.io/guidance/) being developed by a loose collective ("guild") of data editors and people in a similar role at various social science journals.